freeflyclone/madstyletv/readme.md

 Makefiles are provided for Linux building from the command line.
 The makefiles support the -j option, and the entire project builds in under a minute, including building dependent 3rdParty projects from source.
 A modern Linux distro with standard development tools installed is assumed, it's been developed on Ubuntu 16.04.
 GCC version 5 or greater is required.

 Project build files for Visual Studio 2013 are provided, as that version is available for free as the Community Edition.
+It's also the first version of VC++ that adequately supports std::thread classes.

 XCode project files for OSX users.
 I don't claim to be an XCode wiz, there is probably a more elegant structure.